The 16 Very Best Things to Do in Ironbridge Gorge

 Darby Houses

 The Darby Houses are the former homes of the Darby family, of which Abraham Darby III was the ironmaster behind the Iron Bridge.
-You can go back to the 1700s to get an insight into the industrialist’s life.
+You can go back to the 1700s to gain insight into the life of an industrialist.

 Address: Darby Houses, 30 Darby Rd, Coalbrookdale, Telford TF8 7EW